|What Is Computable?|

 From this stage it is easy enough to construct a paradox that if your program halts then it doesn’t and if it doesn’t then it does.

-The details can be found in the books shown on the right among many others, but you can get the general idea from the following three diagrams:
+The details can be found in the books shown on the right among many others and in a later chapter, but you can get the general idea from the following three diagrams:

 It starts off innocently enough – just create a program that tells you if another program stops or loops forever when reading itself as input